OfficeDev/office-scripts-docs/docs/overview/overview.md

 Office Scripts are written in TypeScript or JavaScript.
 The Action Recorder generates code in TypeScript (which is a superset of JavaScript).
 Office Scripts documentation uses TypeScript, but if you're more comfortable with JavaScript, you can use that instead.

-If you're new to programming, we recommend two steps before proceeding with Office Scripts:
+Office Scripts are largely self-contained pieces of code.
+Only a small part of TypeScript's functionality is used.
+Therefore, you can edit scripts without having to learn the intricacies of the TypeScript.
+The Code Editor also handles the installation, compilation, and execution of code, so you don't need to worry about anything but the script itself.
+It's possible to learn the language and create scripts without previous programming knowledge.
+However, if you're new to programming, we recommend learning some fundamentals before proceeding with Office Scripts:

 - Learn the basics of JavaScript.
 You should feel comfortable with concepts like variables, control flow, functions, and data types.
 [Mozilla offers a good, comprehensive tutorial on JavaScript](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).
 - Learn about types in TypeScript.
 TypeScript builds on JavaScript by ensuring at compile-time the right types are used for method calls and assignments.
 The TypeScript documentation on [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html), [classes](https://www.typescriptlang.org/docs/handbook/classes.html), [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), and [type compatibility](https://www.typescriptlang.org/docs/handbook/type-compatibility.html) will be the most useful.

-Office Scripts are largely self-contained pieces of code.
-Only a small part of TypeScript's functionality is used.
-Therefore, you can edit scripts without having to learn the intricacies of the TypeScript.
-The Code Editor also handles the installation, compilation, and execution of code, so you don't need to worry about anything but the script itself.

 ### Office JavaScript API